 - Equipment Demurrage Charges

-With proper planning and oversight, unnecessary port charges like detention and demurrage can be avoided.
+With proper planning and oversight, unnecessary charges like detention and demurrage can be avoided.
 And, provided your partner has a firm transport concept, they shouldn’t impact the price of your load.

 Factor #3: Ocean Carrier Fees